UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

     * Parameter to set maximum PWM setting the motors can be set to so bad PID cooeficients cannot lead to dangerous movements of the Magni unit.
     * Build environment cleanup of unused files (not a 'fix' but needs to be mentioned to be complete

-* `Rev 30`  2018-07-21
+* `v30`  2018-07-21
     * Motor encoder inputs use double sync to prevent false readings that gave bad encoder readings
     * Improvements to the bootloader and firmware download mechanisms to be ready for production

-* `Rev 29`  A near ready for production release used on pre-production units with rev 4.7 boards.
+* `v29`  A near ready for production release used on pre-production units with rev 4.7 boards.

-* `Rev 28`  A production test firmware revision that is not intended to be sent to customers.
+* `v28`  A production test firmware revision that is not intended to be sent to customers.

 ## Hardware Revisions